This vegan Bahn Mi bowl is inspired by the beloved Bahn Mi sandwich - that tangy, sweet, spicy Vietnamese classic.

 - Sriracha Cashew Cream Sauce: This sauce replaces the traditional sriracha mayo that Bahn Mi's are slathered in.
 My recipe is here, and once you try it you'll be putting it on everything (guaranteed!)
 You do need to soak your cashews overnight for the best result, so this sauce is best made the day before.
 But, if you prefer to go down the traditional route, you can mix sriracha sauce with your favorite vegan mayonnaise.

-The full recipe with exact measurments is below*
+The full recipe with exact measurements is below*

 There's a few steps to making this Bahn Mi bowl.
 They're all simple and straightforward, and the result will be well worth the effort.